 Excel 3-D formula

 When using such 3-D formulas in Excel, all worksheets between First_sheet and Last_sheet are included in calculations.

-To make a formula with a 3D reference in the argument, perform the following steps:
+To make a formula with a 3D reference, perform the following steps:

 3D references in Excel are extendable.
 What it means is that you can create a 3-D reference at some point, then insert a new worksheet, and move it into the range that your 3-D formula refers to.
 The following example provides full details.